-Prereq: "C" or higher in ETRO 140B, ETRO 140C, ETRO 240B, and ETRO 240C or valid CCNA certification, or approval of instructor.
+Lecture/Lab Hours: 6 Prereq: "C" or higher in ETRO 140B, ETRO 140C, ETRO 240B, and ETRO 240C or valid CCNA certification, or approval of instructor.

-Description: This course focuses on the development of knowledge and skills in monitoring and maintaining complex enterprise routed and switched Internet Protocol (IP) networks.
+Comments: May be repeated for a maximum of 6 credits.
+Semester Offered: Spring Description: This course focuses on the development of knowledge and skills in monitoring and maintaining complex enterprise routed and switched Internet Protocol (IP) networks.
 Skills learned include the planning and execution of regular network maintenance, as well as support and troubleshooting using technology-based processes and best practices, in a systematic approach.
 Extensive labs emphasize hands-on learning and practice to reinforce configuration and troubleshooting skills.

-ETRO 248: Network Troubleshooting Credits: 3
+ETRO 248: Network Troubleshooting

-Prereq: "C" or higher in ETRO 245, ETRO 246, and ETRO 247.
+Credits: 3 Lecture/Lab Hours: 6 Prereq: "C" or higher in ETRO 245, ETRO 246, and ETRO 247.
 Comments: May be repeated for a maximum of 6 credits.
 Description: This course focuses on the development of knowledge and skills in monitoring and maintaining complex enterprise routed and switched Internet Protocol (IP) networks.
 Skills learned include the planning and execution of regular network maintenance, as well as support and troubleshooting using technology-based processes and best practices, in a systematic approach.
 Extensive labs emphasize hands-on learning and practice to reinforce configuration and troubleshooting skills.

-ETRO 257: RF Communications Credits: 4
+ETRO 257: RF Communications

-Prereq: "C" or higher in ETRO 106.
+Credits: 4 Lecture/Lab Hours: 8 Prereq: "C" or higher in ETRO 106.
 Semester Offered: Spring Description: This course studies the general principles and characteristics of a variety of Radio Frequency (RF) Communications Systems.
 The coverage includes the analysis of digital and analog communications systems, subsystems, modulation techniques, and circuits.
-RF communication theory will be reinforced in lab with practical handson experience.
+RF communication theory will be reinforced in lab with practical hands- on experience.

-ETRO 275: Fundamentals of Linux Credits: $\ensuremath{\mathbb{S}}$
+ETRO 275: Fundamentals of Linux Credits: 3

-Prereq: "C" or higher in ICS 101, or approval of instructor.
+Lecture/Lab Hours: 6 Prereq: "C" or higher in ICS 101, or approval of instructor.
 Semester Offered: Fall, Spring Description: This course introduces the student to fundamentals of the Linux- based system that provides essential services for a local area network.
-Upon completion of this course, the student will have a basic understanding of the Linux operating system and have hands-on experience installing, managing, and troubleshooting the Linux operating system.
+Upon completion of this course, the student will have a basic understanding of the Linux operating system and have handson experience installing, managing, and troubleshooting the Linux operating system.

-ETRO 280: Microprocessor Architecture, Programming, and Interfacing Credits: 3
+ETRO 280: Microprocessor Architecture, Programming, and Interfacing

-Prereq: Acceptance into Electronics Technology program.
+Lecture Hours: 3 Prereq: Acceptance into Electronics Technology program.
 Qualified for ENG.
 Qualified for MATH 103.
 Recommended: ETRO 143/143L.
-Semester Offered: Spring

-Description: Microprocessor trainers will be used to introduce microprocessor architecture, interfacing, and machine language programming.
+Semester Offered: Spring Description: Microprocessor trainers will be used to introduce microprocessor architecture, interfacing, and machine language programming.
 Memory, interfaces, I/O devices, and interrupt processed I/O will also be covered.

-ETRO 287: Computer Systems and Networking Credits: 4
+ETRO 287: Computer Systems and Networking